AdoptNeed.com

 • Adoption is a Specialized Area of Law Practice

 These days, law practice (like medical practice) is getting more and more specialized.
 Many lawyers don't realize how complex adoption has gotten unless it is a focus of their practice.
-They think all adoptions are alike, and therefore, easy.
-Our office frequently gets calls from other lawyers who are unsure of how to proceed with an adoption they wish they hadn't agreed to do for a friend!
+They think all adoptions are simple, and similar.
+Neither is true, and our office frequently gets calls from other lawyers who are unsure of how to proceed with an adoption they wish they hadn't agreed to do for a friend!

 • Beware of Low Initial Quotes for Legal Fees